Thanks for attending Flex Week Fall 2023!

 Hours of Obligation

-What is my Flex obligation?
+Where can I find my Flex obligation?

-- Part-time faculty are strongly encouraged but are not required to attend Flex week activities.
+Part-time faculty are encouraged, but not required, to attend Convocation and department meetings.

 What happens if a full-time faculty member misses a mandatory Flex day?

 Full-time faculty members who do not attend Convocation or department meetings on the mandatory Flex day must submit an absence report.

 According to the Chancellor’s office, FLEX activities may include:

 - Staff development, in-service training, and instructional improvement